harpak-lab/amplification_gxsex/README.md

 Same as the one above, but only for a causal SNP sample size of 10k.
 Flags ```-g``` and ```-e``` are the same, and there is no ```-i```.
 Code Example: ```environ_large.R -g 0.05 -e 5```

-*mash* fitting procedure to test if differences in environmental variance is captured.
+*mash* fitting procedure to test if differences in environmental variance are captured.
 Results for all parameters from the previous two scripts are required before running this script.
+The results we obtained are posted in [intermediate_files](/intermediate_files/environ_var_sim/) and are used for plotting.
 Code: ```environ_mash.R```

-Produce heatmap plots as depicted in **Fig. S6**.
+Produce heatmap plots as depicted in **Fig. S5**.
 Download matrice_names.txt, which is a list of all hypothesis covariance matrices used, to $GWAS_DIR.
 Code Example: ```environ_heatmap.R```

 ### Polygenic Score
-Create five test sets to be used for cross validation.
-This step will create folders PGS_1-5 and place a test set in each folder.
-Download QC_ids.txt to $PHENO_DIR.
+Create 20 test sets to be used for cross validation.
+This step will create folders PGS_1-20 and place a test set in each folder.
+Create a file, QC_ids.txt, containing all the sample IDs in one column, with column title 'IID', and move to $PHENO_DIR.
+The sample IDs are obtained after performing sample quality checks on UK Biobank data.
+The quality checks are further detailed in [QC.sh](/scripts/QC.sh)
 Code Example: ```PGS_testset_1.R -p height```

+For the additive, standardized by sex model, first perform within sex standardization for each phenotype.
+These files will have a _std suffix.
+Code Example: ```standardize_pheno.R -p height```

-For the following four scripts, provide the set number [1-5] with the ```-s``` flag.
+For the following four scripts, provide the set (cross-fold) number [1-20] with the ```-s``` flag.

 Generate sex-specific GWAS summary statistics estimated in both sexes and sexes separately.
+You will need quality checked genotype files (from [QC.sh](/scripts/QC.sh)) labeled ukb_imp_chr(1-22)_v3_11.
+This requires UK Biobank access.
 Code Example: ```PGS_GWAS_2.sh -p height -s 1```

 Continue procedure using the following scripts adding the set number to the ```-s``` flag: